 Table 5.
 Isolated Wetland Mitigation Requirement Ratios

 Wetland Quality Area §604.9.A §604.9.B §604.9.C §604.9.D

-Standard Isolated Wetland <0.10 acre None
+Standard < 0.10 acre None

-≥0.10 acre 1.5:1
+Isolated Wetland ≥ 0.10 acre 1.5:1

 High Quality Isolated Wetland Any 3:1

-Impacts Prior to Issuance of Permit 3:1
+Impacts Prior to Is 3:1

-- 10. When development impacts an isolated wetland, mitigation of said impacts shall be accomplished through one or more of the following options: - A. Payment into a Corps approved wetland mitigation bank in accordance with §605.1; - B. Onsite wetland mitigation that meets one of the following: - (1) Enhancement of an existing onsite isolated wetland from a standard isolated wetland to a high quality isolated wetland, subject to §604 of this Ordinance; - (2) Expansion of an existing onsite isolated wetland;
+- 10. When development impacts an isolated wetland, mitigation of said impacts shall be accomplished through one or more of the following options: - A. Payment into a Corps approved wetland mitigation bank in accordance with §605.1; - B.A.
+Onsite wetland mitigation that meets one of the following: - (1) Enhancement of an existing onsite isolated wetland from a standard isolated wetland to a high quality isolated wetland, subject to §604 of this Ordinance; - (2) Expansion of an existing onsite isolated wetland; - (3) Creation of a new wetland that meets the requirements of §604.13. - B. Offsite wetland mitigation within the same watershed planning area as the impact; - C. Offsite wetland mitigation within Cook County; or

-- (3) Creation of a new wetland that meets the requirements of §604.13. - C. Offsite wetland mitigation within the same Watershed Planning Area as the impact. - 11.
+- D. Payment into a Corps approved wetland mitigation bank in accordance with §605.1. - 11.
 Wetland mitigation for impacts to Corps jurisdictional wetlands shall not be credited toward wetland mitigation for impacts to isolated wetlands. - 12.
 Mitigated isolated wetlands shall be designed to duplicate or improve the hydrologic and biologic features of the original isolated wetland. - 13.
 Creation of wetlands for the mitigation of development impacts, within or affecting a wetland, may take place only within areas that are not currently wetlands and where there is reasonable expectation that wetland mitigation will succeed. - 14.
 Either the District or an authorized municipality may allow an existing isolated wetland that is contiguous to a proposed isolated wetland mitigation area to be enhanced in quality from a standard isolated wetland to a high quality isolated wetland in exchange for a partial reduction in the mitigation area required.
 In no case shall there be a loss of wetland function.
-Either the District or an authorized municipality may reduce the total wetland mitigation area required by 0.75 acre for every one acre of such wetland enhancement; however, the area of creation of new wetlands to compensate for unavoidable wetland loss shall not be allowed to fall below a ratio of one acre of creation for each acre impacted (1:1). - 15.
+Either the District or an authorized municipality may reduce the total wetland mitigation area required by three-quarters of an acre (0.75 acre) for every one (1) acre of such wetland enhancement; however, the area of creation of new wetlands to compensate for unavoidable wetland loss shall not be allowed to fall below a ratio of one (1) acre of creation for each one (1) acre impacted (1:1). - 15.
 An isolated wetland mitigation plan shall be developed by the applicant.
 This plan shall include design, construction, monitoring, and maintenance of the mitigation measures and shall meet the requirements of Article 9 of this Ordinance.
 Cumulative impacts with a total acreage less than one-tenth of an acre (0.10 acre) to all onsite standard isolated wetlands do not require a mitigation plan. - 16.
 Development in or affecting an isolated wetland shall be initiated only after the mitigation plan has been approved by either the District or an authorized municipality. - 17.
 The design, analysis, and construction of all wetland mitigation shall comply with all applicable federal, state, and local regulations. - 18.
-Either the District or an authorized municipality will require that the applicant provide annual monitoring reports on the status of the constructed mitigation measures for five years, or until such time that the performance criteria have been met.
+Either the District or an authorized municipality will require that tThe applicant copermittee shall provide annual monitoring reports to either the District or authorized municipality on the status of the constructed mitigation measures for five (5) years, or until such time that the performance criteria have been met.
 Either the District or an authorized municipality may also require the co-permittee to undertake remedial action to bring the area into compliance with the mitigation plan. - 19.
 Development within an isolated wetland buffer shall not, without mitigation: